jpegleg/pattern-learner/README.txt

 Edit the learner.cfg and replace PATTERN_YOU_ARE_LOOKING_FOR_GOES_HERE with the pattern you want to alert on.

-Whenever that string is matched in /var/log/net.log, a sec.pl child process will spawn the shell script /usr/local/bin/pattern-sorter which will pull strings that match ATTERN_YOU_ARE_LOOKING_FOR_GOES_HERE from /var/log/net.log and check to see if that pattern has been found before.
+Whenever that string is matched in /var/log/net.log, a sec.pl (SEC) child process will spawn the shell script /usr/local/bin/pattern-sorter which will pull strings that match PATTERN_YOU_ARE_LOOKING_FOR_GOES_HERE from /var/log/net.log and check to see if that pattern has been found before.
 The shell script also writes a lock file with the patterns contents.
 Those lock files are a way to control the alerting in real time if you so desire; remove a lock file to trigger that pattern on the next match.

-Once the pattern is matched excluding the archive of occurrences and no lock file exists, the data will be written to /var/log/new-deny.log
+Once the pattern is matched, excluding the archive of occurrences and no lock file exists, the data will be written to /var/log/new-deny.log
 This is a log which has every unique pattern that has been found.
 This log is read by another sec.pl child process which sends each line as an email to root@localhost.
 Adjust that email by editing the